codahale/belvedere/README.md

 ### Deleting An App

-To delete all of the resources associated with an app, run:
+To delete all the resources associated with an app, run:

 ```shell script
 belvedere apps delete my-app